modal verbs

 Have to

-Have to shows certainty, or the belief of certainty, from the
+Certainty, or the belief of certainty, from the speaker.

 Certain: